datawiza-inc/Azure-AD-SSO-Java-Spring-Web-App/README.md

 ## Run the Demo

-You can run this demo simply with [docker compose](https://docs.docker.com/compose/):
+You can run this demo simply with [docker compose](https://docs.docker.com/compose/) as follows.
+It will build the JAVA Spring app and run it together with DAB.

 ```shell
 docker-compose -f docker-compose.yaml up -d